INVESTOR ALERT: The M&A Class - GuruFocus.com

+- Aerie Pharmaceuticals, Inc. ( AERI), relating to its proposed acquisition by Alcon Inc. Under the terms of the agreement, AERI shareholders are expected to receive $15.25 in cash per share they own.
+Click here for more information: http://monteverdelaw.com/case/aerie-pharmaceuticals-inc. It is free and there is no cost or obligation to you.

-- ChannelAdvisor Corp. (: ECOM), relating to its proposed acquisition by CommerceHub.
-Under the terms of the agreement, ECOM shareholders are expected to receive $23.10 in cash per share they own.
-Click here for more information: https://www.monteverdelaw.com/case/channeladvisor-corp.
+- CyberOptics Corp. ( CYBE), relating to its proposed acquisition by Nordson Corp.
+Under the terms of the agreement, CYBE shareholders are expected to receive $54.00 in cash per share they own.
+Click here for more information: https://www.monteverdelaw.com/case/cyberoptics-corp.
 It is free and there is no cost or obligation to you.

-- Heritage Southeast Bancorporation, Inc. (HSBI), relating to its proposed acquisition by The First Bancshares, Inc. Under the terms of the merger, HSBI shareholders are expected to receive 0.965 shares of First Bancshares per share they own.
-Click here for more information: https://www.monteverdelaw.com/case/heritage-southeast-bancorporation-inc. It is free and there is no cost or obligation to you.

-- Renovacor, Inc. (RCKT), relating to its proposed acquisition by Rocket Pharmaceuticals, Inc. Under the terms of the agreement, RCKT shareholders will receive 0.1676 shares of Rocket per share they own.
-Click here for more information: http://monteverdelaw.com/case/renovacor-inc. It is free and there is no cost or obligation to you.
+- Resolute Forest Products Inc. (: RFP), relating to its proposed acquisition by The Paper Excellence Group, via Domtar Corp.
+Under the terms of the agreement, RFP shareholders will receive $20.50 in cash plus one Contingent Value Right per share they own.
+Click here for more information: https://www.monteverdelaw.com/case/resolute-forest-products-inc. It is free and there is no cost or obligation to you.

-- CarLotz, Inc. (LOTZ), relating to its proposed merger with Shift Technologies, Inc. Under the terms of the agreement, LOTZ shareholders are expected to receive 0.692158 shares of Shift per share they own, with LOTZ shareholders owning approximately 47.1% of the combined company.
-Click here for more information: https://www.monteverdelaw.com/case/carlotz-inc. It is free and there is no cost or obligation to you.
+- Atlas Air Worldwide Holdings, Inc. ( AAWW), relating to its proposed acquisition by investors led by Apollo Global Management Inc. Under the terms of the agreement, AAWW shareholders are expected to receive $102.50 in cash per share they own.
+Click here for more information: https://www.monteverdelaw.com/case/atlas-air-worldwide-holdings-inc. It is free and there is no cost or obligation to you.

 About Monteverde & Associates PC